TomasTomecek/tmux-top/README.md

 Monitoring information for your tmux status line.

-`tmux-top` allows you to see your load, memory usage and network information in status of [http://tmux.sourceforge.net/](tmux).
+`tmux-top` allows you to see your load, memory usage and network information in status of [tmux](http://tmux.sourceforge.net/).

 Installation
 ------------

-This tool is written in [http://golang.org/](Go).
-If you want to compile it, you have [http://golang.org/doc/install](setup your Go environment) first.
+This tool is written in [Go](http://golang.org/).
+If you want to compile it, you have [setup your Go environment](http://golang.org/doc/install) first.

 ### Go distribution